 Read it, get your conclusion.
 As I read it, short interpretation is:

-- The software is not sold like potatoes or cars, you do not buy the product, you buy the license to use the product.
+- Vendors do not sell software like potatoes or cars, you do not buy the product, you buy the license to use the product.

 - Unless you are buying whole product, source code, and rights to do with it whatever you want.
 This kind of transactions are rare and are not subject of this post.